Jack Parsons: L. Ron Hubbard and the Babalon Working: 1945–1946

 Parsons co-founded a company called Allied Enterprises with Hubbard and Sara, into which Parsons invested his life savings of $20,970.
 Hubbard suggested that with this money they travel to Miami to purchase three yachts, which they would then sail through the Panama Canal to the West Coast, where they could sell them on for a profit.
 Parsons agreed, but many of his friends thought it was a bad idea.
 Hubbard had secretly requested permission from the U.S. Navy to sail to China and South and Central America on a mission to "collect writing material"; his real plans were for a world cruise.
 Left "flat broke" by this defrauding, Parsons was incensed when he discovered that Hubbard and Sara had left for Miami with $10,000 of the money; he suspected a scam but was placated by a telephone call from Hubbard and agreed to remain business partners.

 When Crowley, in a telegram to Germer, dismissed Parsons as a "weak fool" and victim to Hubbard and Sara's obvious confidence trick, Parsons changed his mind, flew to Miami and placed a temporary injunction and restraining order on them.
 Upon tracking them down to a harbor in County Causeway, Parsons discovered that the couple had purchased three yachts as planned; they tried to flee aboard one but hit a squall and were forced to return to port.
 Parsons was convinced that he had brought them to shore through a lesser banishing ritual of the pentagram containing an astrological, geomantic invocation of Bartzabel—a vengeful spirit of Mars.
 Allied Enterprises was dissolved and in a court settlement Hubbard was required to promise to reimburse Parsons.
 Parsons was discouraged from taking further action by Sara, who threatened to report him for statutory rape since their sexual relationship took place when she was under California's age of consent of 18.
 Parsons was ultimately compensated with only $2,900.
 Hubbard, already married to Margaret Grubb, bigamously married Sara and went on to found Dianetics and Scientology.

-The Sunday Times published an article about Hubbard's involvement with the O.T.O. and Parsons' occult activities in December 1969.
+The Sunday Times published an article about Hubbard's involvement with O.T.O. and Parsons' occult activities in December 1969.
 In response, the Church of Scientology released an unsubstantiated press statement which said that Hubbard had been sent as an undercover agent by the U.S. Navy to intercept and destroy Parsons' "black magic cult", and save Sara from its influence.
 The Church also stated that Robert A. Heinlein was the clandestine Navy operative who "sent in" Hubbard to undertake this operation.
-Returning to California, Parsons completed the sale of the Parsonage, which was then demolished, and resigned from the O.T.O.
+Returning to California, Parsons completed the sale of the Parsonage, which was then demolished, and resigned from O.T.O.
 He wrote in his letter to Crowley that he did not believe that "as an autocratic organization, [the O.T.O.] constitutes a true and proper medium for the expression and attainment" of Thelema.